Avril Lavigne: Relationships

 Lavigne and Sum 41 lead vocalist/rhythm guitarist Deryck Whibley began dating when Lavigne was 19 years old, after being friends since she was 17.
 In June 2005, Whibley proposed to her.
 The couple married on July 15, 2006, in Montecito, California.
-On October 9, 2009, Lavigne filed for divorce, releasing the statement, "I am grateful for our time together, and I am grateful and blessed for our remaining friendship."
+On October 9, 2009, Lavigne filed for divorce, citing "irreconcilable differences" as the reason.
+Lavigne stated, "I am grateful for our time together, and I am grateful and blessed for our remaining friendship."
 The divorce was finalized on November 16, 2010.
-Lavigne started dating The Hills star Brody Jenner in February 2010.
-After almost two years of dating, the couple split in January 2012.